Innovative Close Cycles - Pump Heat

 The laboratory includes various equipment, in particular:

-• Test rig for the performance evaluation of innovative TESLA-type turbo expanders: the test bench consists of a set of sensors and flow controllers in parallel that manage the supply air to be taken to the Tesla-type non-bladed turbine.
-The machine's electric motor / generator is controlled by a dedicated electronic driver for high speed permanent-magnet generators.
+• Test rig for the performance evaluation of innovative Tesla-type turboexpanders: the test rig consists of a set of sensors and flow controllers that manage the air supply to the non-bladed Tesla turbine.
+The machine's electric motor/generator is controlled by a dedicated electronic driver.
+Alternatively, if the Tesla operates with incompressible fluids, it can be supplied with water in another sensorized, open-cycle test rig where water from the mains is pumped to the desired turbine inlet pressure.

-• Test rig for the operation and evaluation of the performance of innovative reverse cycle machines - the result of a collaboration between Carrier Corporation and the University of Genoa: a prototype chiller where the compression is performed by a fully oil-free dynamic compressor.
-The goal of this rig is to evaluate the performance of the chiller and the dynamic compressor in design conditions and in off-design, with particular attention to the study of the instability conditions that could arise in the compressor (e.g. compressor surge).
+• A test rig for the operation and performance evaluation of innovative reverse-cycle machines – the result of a collaboration between Carrier Corporation and the University of Genoa.
+This is a chiller where fluid compression is handled by a completely oil-free dynamic compressor.
+The objective of this rig is to evaluate the performance of the chiller and dynamic compressor under design and off-design conditions, with particular attention to studying any instability that could arise in the compressor.
+The chiller can be equipped with various types of condenser-side heat exchangers and has an injection system that allows for the study of the compressor's behavior when receiving a mixture of liquid and gas refrigerant droplets at the intake.

 Location